-Eviction Filing in Tarrant CountyWithout Paying a Lawyer
+Eviction Filing in Tarrant CountyHandled Start to Finish

-Fort Worth and Tarrant County landlords can pursue an eviction without paying for a lawyer.
+Fort Worth and Tarrant County landlords can pursue an eviction.
 Cases are filed in the Justice of the Peace court for the precinct where the rental property is located, and we handle the filing and the hearing for you.

 How Eviction Works in Tarrant County